Some people need to wash hair in bed due to limited mobility

 - If hair is very dirty, shampoo and rinse again

-- When hair is clean, gently remove your senior’s head from the basin
+- When hair is clean, gently remove their head from the basin

 - Wrap their head in a dry towel to keep them warm and comfortable